evamaxfield/distributed-ecosystem/README.md

 > Users should be able to run the same pipeline on their laptop with local or remote
 > data, or on a distributed cluster with local or remote data* and the products of the
-> products of the pipeline should be tied to the code and be "publish ready".
+> pipeline should be tied to the code and be "publish ready".

 -- Some scientist probably (it was Rory)

-_* depending on the cluster configuration, data must be local or remote but usually cannot be both_
+_* depending on the distributed cluster configuration, data must be local or remote but usually cannot be both_

 ## Psuedo-code
 The following is Python psuedo-code for the general end target for these tools.

-It will shorten a common process known to many scientists in the institute of:
+It will shorten a common process known to many scientists in the institute:
 1. selecting data you are interested in from an image
 2. normalizing that data
 3. storing projects or other representations of each selected datum